metaliq/metaliq/doc/metas.md

 A specification's `init` term can provide an initial value of the specification's related type - either as a hard-coded value as shown above, or a synchronous or asynchronous function to obtain such a value.
 When a specification is run, an initial value is created using its `init` term.
 We call the object that is produced the *underlying data value*.

+In many cases, our application code (processes, views and functional terms such as validators) can work with this value object - and any further nested value objects - directly, by inspecting and assigning values within it.
+But in addition to this basic value graph MetaliQ builds a parallel "Meta-Graph", which can sometimes be very useful.

 ### Meta Objects

 Having established the underlying data value of the top-level type and it's descendant types - the branches and leaves of the overall value object graph - MetaliQ goes on to create a `Meta` object for the value.
 A meta object contains two things.
 Firstly it contains a special key called `$` which holds some references which we'll see below.
 Secondly it contains entries for each of the fields that were included in the specification, and each of those entries is itself a `Meta` object for that field's value.